-Zambia’s acute Healthcare Staff Shortage
+Zambia’s Acute Healthcare Staff Shortage

 The Zambian healthcare system suffers from a severe shortage of human resources.
 To improve the number and quality of healthcare personnel, the Hilti Foundation and its partner SolidarMed, have established a vocational training system for nurses and midwives.
 The decentralized education program has shown great success and prompted the Zambian government to take ownership for a nationwide rollout.
 There is an associated massive need for adequate housing for students and trained healthcare workers, which is a key aspect to retain skilled workers in the region.
 The initiative’s dual approach, of combining training and housing, aims to bring about sustainable change in Zambia’s rural healthcare system.